coolhead/flint-docs/04.connectors/01.base/04.smtp/docs.md

 ---
-title: SMTP
+title: SMTP Connector
 taxonomy:
     category: docs
 ---
-## SMTP Connector

-With Flint's SMTP Connector you can send an email message to any email account.
+The SMTP connector is used to send email messages through a configured SMTP server.

 With this document guide you will be able to work with and use a SMTP Connector.